Culture and Scaling

 1. Maintain Quality with Strong Hiring and Mentorship

-• Define and communicate clear design standards and guidelines.
+• Define and communicate clear design standards.

 2. Foster Cross-Team Communication and Collaboration